vegaprotocol/specs/protocol/005x-spam-protection.md

 ## 2. Vote spam prevention

+## 3. Rate limiting on the nodes
+- 3.1 A validator node can keep a running total of the transactions for each party, across a number of blocks
+- 3.2 Through configuration, a maximum number of transactions for that block-window, for each party, can be set
+- 3.3 Any transactions beyond that maximum will be rejected
+- 3.4 This should be replaced by [4. client side proof of work](#4.-rate-limiting-through-client-side-proof-of-work) when it is specified

-## 3. Rate limiting through client-side Proof Of Work
+## 4. Rate limiting through client-side Proof Of Work